HAS-Tools-Fall2020/homework-hsiehdf/Submissions/Week15/Hsieh_HW15.md

 12/7/2020
 - - -
+### Grade
+3/3 - Free pass accepted!
+Great job this semester I'm so happy to hear you found it useful :)

 I'm using my floater freebee markdown pass for winning the first half of the class competition.